tarantool/doc/doc/enterprise/setup.rst

 Setup
 ===============================================================================

-This chapter explains how to download and set up Tarantool Enterprise and run a sample application provided with it.
+This chapter explains how to download and set up Tarantool Enterprise Edition and run a sample application provided with it.

 .. _enterprise-prereqs: